sallyking1729/Quantifying-Cosmic-Transparency/README.md

 Quantifying Cosmic Transparency

-The full final report document is included.
+The data files analysed and the full final report document is included.